ttscoff/gather-cli/README.md

 #### Via Homebrew

 The easiest way to install Gather is with [Homebrew](https://brew.sh).
-Homebrew requires installing Xcode, so if you'd rather not deal with the hassle, see the download option below.
+Building gather from source via Homebrew requires installing Xcode, so if you'd rather not deal with the hassle, see the download option below.
 If you use a lot of command line utilities or want a package manager for all your non-MAS apps, I highly recommend getting Homebrew [set up](https://brew.sh).

-If you have Homebrew installed, just run:
+If you have Homebrew and Xcode installed, just run:

 ```console
 brew tap ttscoff/thelab